 Reduce the risk of injury, arthritis, and back pain

 Weight training never strengthens muscles but increases bone density.
 This decreases the risk of fractures and broken bones.
 It builds strong connective tissues and increases joint stability which, as a result, helps prevent injury.
 Weight lighting can increase spinal bone density and make a stronger and healthier spine.
-This, coupled with an adequate amount of dietary calcium, maybe a women’s great defense against osteoporosis.
-It may help with correcting bad posture, as well as building a strong back and core will help prevent any low back pain.
+This, coupled with an adequate amount of dietary calcium, can be a women’s greatest defence against osteoporosis.
+It may help with correcting bad posture, building a strong back and core that will help prevent any lower back pain.

 Protects Bone Health

-Among its some other benefits, weight training may help you maintain stronger, healthier bones, which becomes more essential as you get older.
+Among its other benefits, weight training may help you maintain stronger, healthier bones, which becomes more important as you get older.
 Weight training supports bone density, so it can help lower your risk of osteoporosis.
-Osteoporosis, which is common in old women, happens when bones become porous or weak, as well as more prone to breaking.
-For this reason, Freeman is particularly adamant about menopausal women's weight training.
-Estrogen decreases as women go through menopause, and low estrogen levels lead to a much high incidence of osteoporosis
+Osteoporosis, which is common in older women, happens when bones become porous or weak, and more prone to breaking.
+For this reason, why health experts are recommending women's weight training in the menopausal stage.
+Estrogen decreases as women go through menopause, and low estrogen levels lead to a much high incidence of osteoporosis.

 Improve your athletic performance

 Having a strong body can help with other sports by improving endurance, power, speed, and agility.
 Weight training will help the body adapt to situations it’ll face during sport and also, through daily life.
 Think about developing a training program that incorporates both aerobic exercise or weight training.

 Decrease the risk of heart disease or diabetes